 Crowdfunding may be an option for your charity, but you never know until you take a closer look.
 It’s another way to fundraise from outside your regular community more globally.
-Pulling on heartstrings still applies.
+For non-profits, pulling on heartstrings still applies.
 Here’s a list of 8 Top Crowdfunding Platforms and tips to raise money.

 See Who’s Advertising on Digital Billboards

 There’s always a chance that digital advertisers have extra ad space that they’re willing to donate.
 If your cause is compelling enough or dear to their hearts, your message could be seen on high-traffic billboards.
 Never ask, never know.
-I’ve used billboards to prospect for clients, so why not use the same strategy for a media company to sponsor your group?
+I’ve used billboards for prospecting for clients, so why not use the same strategy for a media company to sponsor your group?
 Rules will always apply.